-Copyright © ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States
+Copyright © ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.

+&lt;sup>1This test method is under the jurisdiction of ASTM Committee C03 on Chemical-Resistant Nonmetallic Materials and is the direct responsibility of Subcommittee C03.01 on Test Methods.

+Current edition approved Oct.
+10, 2002.
+Published December 2002.
+Originally published as C 580 - 65T.
+Last previous edition C 580 - 98.

+&lt;sup>2 Annual Book of ASTM Standards, Vol 04.05.

+&lt;sup>3 Annual Book of ASTM Standards, Vol 03.01.

-- (1) Cover Plate, of a size sufficient to enclose the open side of the bar mold.
-The base plate from another similar bar mold has been found to be acceptable. - (2) C-Clamp, large enough to fasten the cover plate securely over the bar mold. - (3) Melting Chamber, of sufficient volume and heat capacity to melt the sulfur mortar sample and maintain the temperature of the melt between 260 and 290°F (127 and 143°C). - (4) Laboratory Mixer, of such a type and speed to be capable of lifting the aggregate without beating air into the melt. - (5) Ladle, of sufficient capacity to completely pour one bar. - (6) Masking Tape, 1 in.
-(25 mm), or an equivalent. - 5.3.2 Method B-Molds to permit the casting of bars $2 \pm \frac{1}{8}$ in.
-(50 \pm 3 mm) square by 12 in.
-(300 mm) minimum length. - 5.3.3 Method C-Molds to permit casting of rectangular beams shall have a minimum cross-sectional dimension of 2 in. and at least three times the nominal maximum size of the coarse aggregate in the polymer concrete (Note 1).
+(b) C-Clamp, large enough to fasten the cover plate securely over the bar mold.

+(c) Melting Chamber, of sufficient volume and heat capacity to melt the sulfur mortar sample and maintain the temperature of the melt between 260 and 290°F (127 and 143°C).

+(d) Laboratory Mixer, of such a type and speed to be capable of lifting the aggregate without beating air into the melt.

+(e) Ladle, of sufficient capacity to completely pour one bar.(f) Masking Tape, 1 in.
+(25 mm), or an equivalent.

+5.3.2 Method B-Molds to permit the casting of bars $2 \pm \frac{1}{8}$ in.
+(50 $\pm$ 3 mm) square by 12 in.
+(300 mm) minimum length.

+5.3.3 Method C-Molds to permit casting of rectangular beams shall have a minimum cross-sectional dimension of 2 in. and at least three times the nominal maximum size of the coarse aggregate in the polymer concrete (Note 1).
 The bar length shall be at least three times the beam depth plus 2 in.

-Note 1-The nominal maximum size of coarse aggregate is that size next larger than the largest sieve on which at least $15\,\%$ of the coarse aggregate by weight is retained.
+Note 1-The nominal maximum size of coarse aggregate is that size next larger than the largest sieve on which at least 15% of the coarse aggregate by weight is retained.

-- 5.4 Testing Machine-The testing machine shall be of any type sufficient to provide the required load and the rate of deflection prescribed.
+5.4 Testing Machine-The testing machine shall be of any type sufficient to provide the required load and the rate of deflection prescribed.
 It shall have been verified to have an accuracy of 1.0 % or better within twelve months of the time of use in accordance with Practices E 4.
-It shall be equipped with an appropriate device to record deflection and produce a graph of load versus deflection. - 5.5 Loading Nose and Supports-The loading nose and supports shall have cylindrical surfaces.
-To avoid excessive indentation, the radius of the nose and supports shall be at least 1⁄2 in. for Method A specimens, 1⁄4 in. for Method B specimens, and 1⁄2 in. for Method C specimens.
+It shall be equipped with an appropriate device to record deflection and produce a graph of load versus deflection.

+5.5 Loading Nose and Supports-The loading nose and supports shall have cylindrical surfaces.
+To avoid excessive indentation, the radius of the nose and supports shall be at least $\frac{1}{8}$ in. for Method A specimens, $\frac{1}{4}$ in. for Method B specimens, and $\frac{1}{2}$ in. for Method C specimens.